isomerpages/moe-edgefieldpri/_about-us/School Rules and Regulations.md

 *   Repeated / prolonged / persistent\*
 *   Verbal/ social, physical, cyber

 The school takes a firm zero tolerance stance towards all forms of bullying.
 This is to ensure the safety of all staff and students in Edgefield Primary School.
 The zero-tolerance stance has been communicated to all students.
-Appropriate actions will be taken against any students who are found to be involved in bullying incidents.!
+Appropriate actions will be taken against any students who are found to be involved in bullying incidents.